 Arguably, the biggest risk in this regard is that a business will be inclined to be optimistic about results and therefore overstate assets and income or understate liabilities and expenses.
 There could be financial incentives for business owners to do this and therefore the prudence principle must be observed to ensure this does not happen.

-Equally though, preparers should not be ‘overly prudent’ to the extent that they pick the lowest possible outcome simply to avoid the risk of overstating assets and income or understating liabilities and expenses.
-This would still not provide a fair presentation of the financial position or financial performance of the entity and, therefore, it is equally important that caution is exercised to avoid this as well.
+Equally, preparers should not be ‘overly prudent’ to the extent that they pick the lowest possible outcome simply to avoid the risk of overstating assets and income or understating liabilities and expenses.
+This would still not provide a fair presentation of the financial position or financial performance of the entity and, therefore, it is important that caution is exercised to avoid this as well.